ECO4 Scheme: free solar panels for eligible households

 What does ECO4 cover?

-For solar specifically, a typical ECO4-funded installation includes:
+Where solar PV does qualify, a typical ECO4-funded installation includes:

 Whether a battery is included depends on the installer and the specific ECO4 measure being installed.
 Battery storage is more commonly funded under the newer Warm Homes: Local Grant pilot than under ECO4.
 Do not assume a battery is included — confirm in writing with your installer.